double16/plex-hare/README.md

 ## Priorities

 Not related to media-hare but very useful is that some Plex processes priorities are adjusted to improve results on resource limited servers.
 See plex-process-priority.sh comments for details.
-Most importantly TV recording processes are set to real-time to reduce missed/late recordings when the server is under load.
+Most importantly, TV recording processes are set to real-time priority to reduce missed/late recordings when the server is under load.

 ## Usage

 docker-compose.yml looks like:

+It is necessary that both the `media-hare` and `plex-hare` containers mount media into the same path.
+In the following example, `/media`.

 ```yaml
 version: "3.4"